What Can Sex Offenders Not Do In California?

 February 9, 2022 | Rabin Nabizadeh | Sex Crimes

 Sex offenders are some of the most regulated criminals in California.
 Because of this, registered sex offenders are restricted from enjoying certain activities.
-These regulations help keep communities safe.
+What can sex offenders not do in California?
+What restrictions do they face?
+At Summit Defense, our Bay Area sex crimes lawyer is here to fight for your rights.

+The California Sex Offender Registry under Megan’s Law is wide-ranging and extremely restrictive.
 This restriction increases the challenges a registered sex offender will need to face.
 Sex crime offenders are restricted from applying to specific job opportunities.
-People who are guilty of sex crimes cannot also take part in volunteer activities.
+People who are guilty of sex crimes are also restricted from participating in volunteer activities.

 A known sex offender may even have restrictions to own a computer.
 In most cases, sexual offenders need to receive approval from their probation officer before legally owning any electronic devices.
 This is to protect minors or anyone online against these sexual predators.

-A convicted sex offender may also not be allowed to own a firearm.
-The legalities behind this restriction can get complicated.
+A convicted sex offender may also not be allowed to own a firearm; however, the legalities behind this restriction can get complicated.
 It is critical to have an attorney analyze your case to take appropriate action for whatever limits you may be granted.

 A sex offender will have a tragic life full of limitations.
-It’s much worse if you are falsely accused of a sexual crime.
-It is up to you to demonstrate your innocence before the court.
+It’s much worse if you are falsely accused of a sexual crime, and it is up to you to demonstrate your innocence before the court.
 This is why you need to build a solid case with your criminal defense attorney if you want to restore your freedom.

 If you are wrongfully accused of a sex crime, you must fight for your rights.
 Speak with an experienced California sex crime attorney as soon as possible.
 They can help you understand the legalities behind your case and advise you on how you can proceed.